pmqs/zipdetails/README.md

 ## Advanced Analysis

-If you have a corrupt or non-standard zip file, particulatly one where the `Central Directory` metadata at the end of the file is absent/incomplete, you can use either the `--walk` option or the `--scan` option to search for any zip metadata that is still present in the file.
+If you have a corrupt or non-standard zip file, particularly one where the `Central Directory` metadata at the end of the file is absent/incomplete, you can use either the `--walk` option or the `--scan` option to search for any zip metadata that is still present in the file.